pnp/blog/content/pnp-powershell/pnp-powershell-v3-0-0-preview/index.md

 ---
-title: PnP PowerShell v3 is coming soon
+title: PnP PowerShell v3 is coming soon with some changes
-summary: PnP PowerShell is a cross-platform PowerShell Module providing over 650 cmdlets that work  with Microsoft 365 environments and more specifically SharePoint Online, Microsoft Teams, Microsoft Planner and Power Automate.
+summary: PnP PowerShell is a cross-platform PowerShell Module providing 785 (and increasing) cmdlets that work with Microsoft 365 environments and more specifically SharePoint Online, Microsoft Teams, Microsoft Planner and Power Automate.
 date: 2024-11-25T13:22:34.170Z
 author: Gautam Sheth
 githubname: gautamdsheth